patriciogonzalezvivo/eyeo16/README.md

 ![](imgs/redbook-00.jpg)

 Note:
 At the begining of the 1900s it was fashionable for psychiatrists to keep dream diaries.
-Jung had a dream diary, where he drew his dreams.
+Jung had a dream diary, where he wrote about and drew his dreams.
 Jung was very interested in the mythological content of dreams.
-Freud thought the unconsious content of dreams came from personal memories, but Jung thoghuth that the unconscious content came from a place deeper than personal memories...

-Jung believed that every person's unconscious goes deeper into a collective source of unconscious material...
+Freud thought the unconsious content of dreams came from **personal** memories, but Jung believed that the unconscious content came from a place deeper than personal memories...

-That collective source material makes our common mental structures... called Jungian archetypes.
+Jung believed that every person's unconscious goes deeper into a collective source of unconscious material, the *collective unconscious*

 --